Skip to main content

 Nocturnal vasomotor symptoms represent a disruption in the body’s internal temperature regulation, often signaling hormonal shifts.

-Among the many hormonal players, progesterone holds a distinctive position, particularly concerning its influence on the and its calming effects.
+Among the many hormonal players, progesterone holds a distinctive position, particularly concerning its influence on the central nervous system and its calming effects.
 This steroid hormone, primarily produced in the ovaries during the luteal phase of the menstrual cycle and in smaller amounts by the adrenal glands, exerts a wide array of actions beyond its well-known role in reproductive health.

 Its presence is integral to maintaining a sense of physiological stability, contributing to restful sleep and modulating the body’s stress response.
 A decline in progesterone levels, which frequently occurs during perimenopause and menopause, can leave the thermoregulatory system more vulnerable to dysregulation, thereby exacerbating nocturnal heat sensations.